jjmpsp/jjmpsp.github.io/_includes/components/intro.md

-### Who is Joel Murphy?

-Welcome to the website of Joel Murphy.
-You've probably stumbled across this page because you're looking to hire me or you're interested in learning from my articles.
+Welcome to the personal website of Joel Murphy.
+You've probably stumbled across this page because I've directed you here or you've been stalking my online profiles (hey, everyone does it and I don't actually mind as I've put this information on the internet in the first place!)

 I am a Level 3 Cisco Certified technician and hold a technical 2nd class Degree from Cardiff University in Computer Science with Informatics & Business Information Systems.
 My A-Level qualifications consist of; Design, Technology & Product Development (D.T), Computing, and Leisure & Management Studies.